chainer/chainer/docs/source/tips.rst

 See `CuPy Overview <https://docs-cupy.chainer.org/en/stable/overview.html>`_ for more details.

-mnist example does not converge in CPU mode on Mac OS X
+MNIST example does not converge in CPU mode on Mac OS X
 -------------------------------------------------------

 .. note::